bolkedebruin/rdpgw/README.md

 The gateway has several security phases.
 In the authentication phase the client's credentials are verified.
-Depending the authentication mechanism used, the client's credentials are verified against an OpenID Connect provider, Kerberos or a local PAM service.
+Depending the authentication mechanism used, the client's credentials are verified against an OpenID Connect provider, Kerberos, a local PAM service or a local database.

 If OpenID Connect is used the user will need to connect to a webpage provided by the gateway to authenticate, which in turn will redirect